 The council is responsible for the approval of major changes in Graduate School policy, new courses, course changes, new programs, and modifications of existing degree programs so long as such modifications are in accord with general regulations of the graduate faculty.
 Actions of the council in these areas shall be published to the faculty and shall become final if not challenged within thirty days by ten or more members of the graduate faculty.
-A challenge shall consist of a written statement of disagreement with an action or actions of the council that is addressed to the chair or the secretary and signed by ten or more members of the graduate faculty.
+A challenge shall consist of a written statement of disagreement with an action or actions of the graduate faculty.
 If a challenge cannot be resolved by the council to the satisfaction of the challengers, the matter shall be referred to the graduate faculty for resolution at a meeting called by the associate provost and dean of the Graduate School.
 Any decision made by the graduate faculty at a called meeting will supersede the decision of the council.
 A quorum for a called meeting shall be ten percent of the graduate faculty.